-- (c) For bed and breakfast homes in areas where parking is required for the dwelling, one off-street parking space for each guest bedroom is required in addition to the required off-street parking for the dwelling. - (d) Home occupations. - (1) Home occupations that depend on client visits, including[,] but not limited to group instruction, must provide one off-street parking space per five clients on the premises at any one time.
-This parking requirement is in addition to, and the client parking space must not obstruct, the parking spaces required or provided for the dwelling use.
-Residents of [multi-family] multi-unit dwellings may fulfill this requirement by the use of guest parking with the approval of the building owner, building management, or condominium association. - (2) On-street parking of commercial vehicles associated with a home occupation is prohibited; provided that the occasional, infrequent, and momentary parking of a vehicle for pickups or deliveries to service the home occupation is allowed. - (e) In connection with planned development projects, cluster housing, conditional use permits, existing use permits, and within special districts, the director may impose special parking and loading requirements. - (f) Except for [multi-family] multi-unit dwellings and [hotels,] lodging, all buildings and uses that are located within the boundaries of any improvement district for public off-street parking, and that have been assessed their share of the cost of the improvement district, are exempt from the off-street parking requirements of this chapter. - (g) Joint use of parking and loading, [on-site and off-site.
+- (c) For bed and breakfast homes in areas where parking is required for the dwelling, one off-street parking space for each guest bedroom is required in addition to the required off-street parking for the dwelling. - (d) Home occupations. - (1) Home occupations that [depend on] involve client visits [including, but not limited to group instruction,] must provide one off-street parking space [per five] for every four clients [on the premises] that may be on the property at any [one] given time[.
+This parking requirement is] in addition to[, and the client parking space must not obstruct,] the parking spaces required [or provided] for the dwelling use.
+[Residents of multi-family dwellings may fulfill this requirement by the use of guest parking with the approval of the building owner, building management, or condominium association. - On-street parking of commercial vehicles associated with a home occupation is prohibited; provided that the occasional, infrequent, and momentary parking of a vehicle for pickups or deliveries to service the home occupation is allowed.]
+This requirement will be calculated as requiring one off-street parking for the first four clients and one additional off-street parking for every fractional increment up to four thereafter. - (2) Home occupations that involve employees must provide one off-street parking space for the one onsite employee that may be on the property at any given time. - (3) Residents of multi-unit dwellings may fulfill their parking requirement using guest parking if allowed by the rules and regulations for the multi-unit dwelling. - (4) Commercial vehicles associated with the home occupation (other than occasional, infrequent, and momentary parking of a vehicle for pickups and deliveries as a service to the home occupation) may not park on the street. - (e) In connection with planned development projects, cluster housing, conditional use permits, existing use permits, and within special districts, the director may impose special parking and loading requirements.

+- (f) Except for [multi-family] multi-unit dwellings and [hotels,] lodging, all buildings and uses that are located within the boundaries of any improvement district for public off-street parking, and that have been assessed their share of the cost of the improvement district, are exempt from the off-street parking requirements of this chapter. - (g) Joint use of parking and loading, [on-site and off-site.
 On-site] onsite and remote.
 Onsite joint use of parking and loading is permitted on lots with more than one use.
 [Off-site] Remote joint use of parking and loading is permitted, subject to § 21-6.70 and [the provisions of] this section.
 All parking spaces provided under this section must be standard size.
 The number of required parking and loading spaces may be reduced by applying the rates provided in Table 21-6.2 to the total requirement for the various uses when added together.